 Stop one or more runs.

 Runs are stopped by specifying one or more RUN arguments.
-See SELECTING RUNS and FILTER topics below for information on selecting runs to be stopped.
+See SPECIFYING RUNS and FILTER topics for information on specifying runs to be stopped.

 Only runs with status of 'running' are considered for this operation.

 RUN is not specified, the latest selected run is stopped.

 apply to the command.

 RUN may be a run ID, a run ID prefix, or a